-Content: This course will provide students who are not out for school sponsored sports with the opportunity to experience a daily weight training and conditioning program.
+Content: This course will provide students who DO NOT participate in school sponsored sports with the opportunity to experience a daily weight training and conditioning program.
 The course will focus on activities that improve the 5 Components of Fitness: Muscular Strength, Muscular Endurance, Cardiovascular Endurance, Flexibility and Body Composition.
 This class will enhance the student's individual fitness level as it relates to their daily activities.